robotframework/PythonRemoteServer/README.rst

 processes or machines than Robot Framework itself is running on.
 This project implements a generic remote server using the Python_ programming language.
-See the `remote library interface documentation`_ for more information about the remote interface in general as well as for a list of remote server implementations in other programming languages.
+See the `remote library interface documentation`_ for more information about the remote interface in general as well as for a list of the remote server implementations in other programming languages.

 This project is hosted on GitHub_ and downloads are available on PyPI_.